Stay in touch

 The skin may also:

-Looking after your skin during treatment will help prevent infection, reduce pain and keep the area being treated comfortable.
+It’s important to look after your skin during treatment.
+This will help prevent infection, reduce pain and help keep the area being treated comfortable.

 Wash the treated area gently with warm water and pat the skin dry with a soft towel.